veritasian/selection-assistant/README.md

-# Selection Assistant — Smart Floating Toolbar for Obsidian
+# Ai Selection Assistant — Smart Floating Toolbar for Obsidian

 > Drag-select any text in Obsidian and a sleek floating toolbar appears.
 Translate, copy, search, or run custom LLM prompts — all without leaving your note.